LBNL-ETA/frads/docs/how-to/guide5.md

 gs_shaded.compute_solar_photopic_results()
 ```

-Add the unshaded and shaded glazing systems to the EnergyPlus model by calling `add_cfs`.
+Call `add_cfs` to add the unshaded and shaded glazing systems to the EnergyPlus model.

 ```python